cycloid-community-catalog/stack-magento/README.md

 * Having an S3 bucket for terraform remote states
 * Having an S3 bucket for magento code WITH versioning enable

+# Job description

+## Overview

+**build:**
+Runs the appropriate php/composer commands to build the magento code.

+**unittest**
+Dummy job meant to eventually be replaced by proper tests or removed.

+**full-deploy-front:**
+Ansible job that will fully install the EC2 instances, users, config, etc.

+**app-deploy-front:**
+Ansible job meant to only deploy the Magento code in case of deployment.

+**functional-test:**
+Same as unittest, that's a dummy job to eventually ensure everything is working as expected following the deployment.

+**terraform-plan:**
+Terraform job that will simply make a plan of the infrastructure's stack.

+**terraform-apply:**
+Terraform job similar to the plan one, but will actually create/update everything that needs to.
+Please see the plan diff for a better understanding.

+## /!\ Destroy /!\
+**terraform-destroy:**
+Terraform job meant to destroy the whole stack - **NO CONFIRMATION ASKED**.
+If triggered, the full project **WILL** be destroyed.
+Use with caution.

 # Troubleshooting

 ## Test ansible role with molecule